Node similarity distribution of complex networks and its application in link prediction: Application

 Loosely, we have

-Through the above calculation, we obtain the theoretical solutions of the AUC and Precision.
-The advantage of this calculation framework is that we do not need to consider the division of the training and test sets, and therefore avoid the related computational cost.
+Through the above calculation, we obtain the theoretical solutions of the AUC and precision, which avoid the actual training and test set division and the associated computational cost.
+It should be mentioned that although we only take the CN index as an example to present the theoretical calculation, the calculation framework is applicable to all the similarity-based link prediction methods.
+Note that for other similarity indices, the CNS distribution should be replaced by the corresponding node-similarity distributions in the calculation.

-Here we only take the CN index as an example to present the theoretical calculation of the AUC and Precision.
-The calculation framework is also applicable to the other similarity-based link prediction methods.
-Note that for the other similarity indices, the CNS distribution should be replaced by the corresponding similarity distributions in the calculation.
+Based on the theoretical solutions of the AUC and precision, we can explore the fundamental limit of the link predictability of complex networks. \begin{theorem}{} For any link prediction method, if the similarity score distributions $P_c(w)$ and $P_d(w)$ of connected and disconnected node pairs in a network are identical, then the AUC of this prediction method on this network equals $0.5$. \end{theorem} \begin{IEEEproof} Since $P_c(w)$ and $P_d(w)$ are identical, we assume that $P_c(w)=P_d(w)=P(w)$.
+Substituting this into equation~(23), we have